 • Infectious diseases - sepsis, brucellosis, typhoid, malaria,

-• Autoimmune processes and immunopathology,
+• Autoimmune processes and immunopathologies,

-• Endocrinopathy - diabetes, hypothyroidism,
+• Endocrinopathies - diabetes mellitus, hypothyroidism,

-• Congenital defects and abnormal walls,
+• Congenital defects and anomalies of the vascular wall,

 • Heart failure in the stage of decompensation or cirrhosis of the liver,

-• Intoxication syndrome
+• Intoxication syndrome,

-• Rhow conflict.
+• Rhesus conflict.

-The clinical picture of the hemosiderosis is determined by the location of the lesion.
+The clinical picture of hemosiderosis is determined by the location of the lesion.
 The disease begins suddenly and develops gradually.

-Light hemosiderosis
+Pulmonary hemosiderosis

-1. Productive cough and hemoptia
+1. Productive cough and hemoptysis,

-4. Breaking
+4. brokenness,

 5. Dyspnea,